djmisha/events/roadmap.md

 - table for all artists
   - [x] create table to hold top aritst
-  - at build time - fetch the data from Supabase artists table
+  - [x] at build time - build from local JSON file
-    - need to write func to fetch all artists from endpoint - deploy the endpoint first
   - inserts only new ones from the EDM TRAIN API, when feteched from top artists page
   - populates from last.fm with bio data on each artist
   - populates from last.fm with TAGS data on each artist